 The Spirituality of a Living Organism

 Because of its requirement to live on its own without direct control from a spiritual operator, a living organism in the physical world would need a full blown hardware and software integration for its livelihood.
 The simplest example of that mechanism could be applied to a single cell organism of which the type B firmware is needed for each cell 's development, sustainment and reproduction.
 They are typical example of natural living things that requires more or less a body mechanism and a simple controlling software that work according to the law of nature.
 It could be extended to multiple-cell organism such as plants based on each cell 's development and its elaborated photosynthesis for sustainment and reproduction.
 For its own specific life conception and sustainment, complex living organisms such as animal or human species require more elaborate kind of software of both types to operate.
 First, the type B firmware is needed to initiate the conception of the first cell and the development of the physical body with all its attribute and life expectancy as inscribed in each cell's DNA gnome before proceeding to the next steps of body and its various part's development.
-Known as the soul in religious term, the type A spiritual software was next to take control of the living body as well as completing its physical development, in both inside and outside the mother's womb.
+Known as the soul in religious term, the type A spiritual software was next to take control of the living body as well as completing its physical development.
 After birth, the soul continues on monitoring the living spirituality during its lifetime.
-Empirical method could detect through observation the history of spiritual effect on the specific physiological part of the body.
-The finding confirms that each person's brain varies from one individual to another and was under-changed (hard-wired) dynamically during its livelihood.
-With modern medical equipment, doctor can observe the functionality of the brain and identify each part of it according to its different function.
+Empirical method could be used to detect through observation the history of spiritual effect on the specific physiological part of the body.
+With modern medical equipment, doctor can observe the functionality of the brain and identify each part according to its different function.
 For instance, the memory is a part of the brain that stores information of the past experience that was done through out the life of the body.
-In case of a brain death of which the soul already make it departure from the body, the remaining body experiences nothing even though it is maintained to stay alive by medical treatment and the heart is still beating normally.
-In some circumstances, the body wakes up and often enough the patient recounted specific experiences that proved to be consistent among patients.
-Religious institutions are readily accepting their account to be proof of life after death (Notes: Life after Death).
-After all parts of the physical body, including the heart, the brain are medically death, the returning soul could resurrect the body back to life.
-Skeptics however maintain that their experience (known as near death experience) is resulted from the brain's malfunction during the coma (Notes: The Near Death Experimentation).
+The observation confirms that each person's brain varies from one individual to another and was under-changed (hard-wired) dynamically during its livelihood.
+In case of a brain death of which the soul already make it departure, the remaining body experiences nothing even though it is maintained to stay alive by medical treatment and the heart is still beating normally.
+In some circumstances, the returning soul could resurrect the body back to life even though after all parts of the physical body (including the heart) already stopped functioning.
+After the body wakes up, often enough the patient recounted specific experiences that proved to be consistent among patients of which religious institutions are readily accepting their account to be proof of life after death (Notes: Life after Death).
+Skeptics however maintain that their experience is resulted from the brain's malfunction during the coma.
+Some scholars had developed experimentation, known as the near death experimentation to prove that the brain can receive the same sensation during high stress environment (Notes: The Near Death Experimentation).